chadxz/personal-website/src/drafts/build_notes.md

 # My Raw Annotations and Notes from "Build: Elements of an Effective Software Organization" by Rebecca Murphey & Otto Hilska

+128 pages.
+A good, short read.
+A primer on developer experience.
+Recommended.

 ## 1 - Introduction

 ### Measurement and Goal Setting